Course Descriptions 2025-2026

 1 year.
 Grades 9-12.
 Fulfills 1.0 of 4.0 English credit requirement.

-Students will engage in meaningful discussions and activities to gain a deeper understanding of British literature, spanning from Beowulf to Shakespeare to Pygmalian, plus many more, with generous amounts of C.S.
-Lewis and J.R.R.
-Tolkien interspersed throughout.
-The students will read 6-7 novels, a play, and a few short stories.
-They will read each of the four sections of Mere Christianity.
-With an emphasis on the Socratic method, students will analyze, comprehend, and evaluate novels, short stories, plays and poetry in this fast-paced class.
+Students will engage in meaningful discussions and activities to gain a deeper understanding of American literature, spanning from 1500’s legends to modern day literary works.
+The students will read 4-5 novels, a play, and a few short stories.
+With an emphasis on the Socratic method, students will analyze, comprehend, and evaluate novels and short stories that typify American literature.
 The students will participate in large-group and small-group discussions which will enhance their individual work at home.
 The intertwining of literature and history will remain a focal point.
-Students will utilize IEW’s (Institute of Writing Excellence) Structure and Style writing program.
+Students will utilize IEW’s (Institute of Writing Excellence) writing program.
 The class will also use IEW’s FixIt!
-Grammar in order to become more proficient in that area.
-As students respond to the readings, they will become more proficient writers by composing descriptive, narrative and persuasive essays and poetry.
-Students will write a research paper in the late fall.
+Grammar in order to become more proficient in this essential area.
+As students respond to the readings, they will become more proficient writers by composing a variety of essays.
+All students will participate in Academy Northwest’s Writing Competency once in the fall and once in the spring.
+Students will also write a research paper in late winter.

 Foreign Language